More and More Parents are Spending Just as Much Time Choosing a Kindergarten as They Would a College

 These (and many others) are the ways a child interacts with their environment.
 They are the methods a child uses to discover their role in society and express themselves in this world.

-Wondering why you should send your child to a school using the Reggio Emilia teaching method?
+Wondering why you should send your child to a school using the Reggio Emilia approach?
 Here are some of the main benefits you can expect your child to enjoy.

 Feels More Like Home